 Benefits of Doula Support

-While continuous support from anyone is highly valuable to the birthing person, a doula has been found to have a stronger effect than any other support person.
+While continuous support from anyone is highly valuable to the birthing family, a doula has been found to have a stronger effect than any other support person.

 Benefits include: (per wwwevidencebasedbirth.com)